The Original Dish: Red Velvet Fried Chicken from American Cupcake

 Due to our limited funds, we remade our version of the dish on a small budget, which included using a boxed red velvet batter cake mix.
 However, it was still very tasty and gave the meal a couple elements we thought were missing from the original.

 First, we seasoned the chicken with salt, pepper, and garlic powder.
 We also added the same seasonings to the flour base, which we used to coat the chicken before and after it was covered in the red velvet batter.
 The chicken was triple breaded, which make it crispy, crunchy, and delicious.
 Garlic was the secret ingredient that made everything better.
+We even recreated the cream cheese and garlic mashed potatoes and coleslaw from scratch.

 A few alterations: we substituted American Cupcake’s vinaigrette dressing with a creamy mayonnaise and apple cider vinegar dressing, which was a more balanced combination of salty and sweet.
 Also, the only type of potatoes we had in the house were Yukon gold potatoes which made the mashed potatoes yellow in color and we also left the skin on for a more filling meal.
 American Cupcake skinned their potatoes and probably used Russet potatoes, which made their mashed potatoes white.